Why Use Retirement Funds to Buy XRP?

 How Does it Work?

-Although we feel our relationship with Gemini Exchange is the best way to invest in cryptos, not all tokens are available on the popular exchange.
+Not all tokens are available on the popular exchanges.
 As of right now, XRP is one of them.
 However, you can still invest with the exchange of your choosing, such as Coinbase.
-When you use Gemini, you can open up your trading account in the name of your IRA or 401(k) plan.
+When you use Bitstamp, you can open up your trading account in the name of your IRA or 401(k) plan.
 However, in order to invest on a different exchange, you need to open an LLC.
 While there is an added expense, it’s the best solution if you want to trade on another exchange.